 No matter what keyword types you choose to use, it is important to consistently review your search terms report to monitor the impact of your keyword match type strategy.
 Look at the search terms report on a regular basis to determine if there are any new terms appearing that should be added as negatives.

 You can also use the search terms report to find relevant, high value keywords that you may want to more specifically target with phrase or exact match keywords.
 The search terms report can also give you an idea of search volume, which you can then use to decide if increasing your budget can help you reach more of your most valuable traffic.
-Alternatively, you may determine that your targeting is reaching too few people to achieve your desired results and you can decide to widen your keyword targeting with BMMs or broad match keywords.
+Alternatively, you may determine that your targeting is reaching too few people to achieve your desired results and you can decide to widen your keyword targeting with Phrase Match or Broad Match keywords.

 Ultimately, the keyword match types you use are just one part of your overall Google Ads strategy.
 Using match types effectively in conjunction with other targeting settings, account structure, and budgeting options will help you to maximize the returns on your advertising spend.

 - Using keyword match types strategically is essential to any high performing Google Ads campaign.

 - There are 3 different keyword match types: Broad Match, Phrase Match, and Exact Match